 - make sure you know why we need it

-- only ask for what we need
+- only process the personal information we need

-- keep it securely
+- keep it secure

 - ask you to agree to us sharing your information where you have a choice